Cost Benefit Analysis for Business Process Automation

 I'll finish up with this example of BPA that I recently encountered.
 An institution uses fillable PDF documents for applications, which are completed and then emailed in.
 Previously their users would then print the PDF, and manually enter the data into the applicant database.
 There are several different versions of the form, with slightly different fields, and each form type gets entered into a different table in the database.

-The organization implemented a powerful (and quite costly) BPA Software solution, which monitors the inbox, and for each received email, it uses OCR (optical character recognition) to read the document version number, then based on the the form type, reads the filled in fields and creates a record in the appropriate table.
+The organization implemented a powerful (and quite costly) BPA Software solution, which monitors the inbox, and for each received email, it uses OCR (optical character recognition) to read the document version number, then based on the form type, reads the filled in fields and creates a record in the appropriate table.
 It then archives the email.
 The net savings of this automation?
 3 full-time data entry people, making the time to recover the full cost of implementing BPA at less than 4 months.